MindrustUK/Heatmiser-for-home-assistant/README.md

 If anyone from Heatmiser is reading; some more devices to build out a more complete hardware test suite to ensure coverage would really help the project.
 Feel free to reach out if you want to help with this.

-This is not a completely solo project, and credit is due to anyone who contributed.
-Please see the GitHub commits to support these awesome devs if there was any work that you would like to say thanks for.

-I'd particularly like to call out

-- Andrius Štikonas: [https://gitlab.com/neohubapi/neohubapi/](https://gitlab.com/neohubapi/neohubapi/) or [https://stikonas.eu/](https://stikonas.eu/) for migrating the
-  original API calls to a Home Assistant compatible library, and maintaining its release.
-- ocrease: [https://github.com/ocrease](https://github.com/ocrease) for massive contributions to code clean up and feature enhancement.

-Please consider supporting their efforts!